moveworks/developer-docs/plugins/microsoft-entra-contractor-expiry-reminders/README.md

 ## Step-by-Step Implementation

 **Step 1: Schedule the Job**
-Set up a scheduled task or job in your middleware to run every Monday.
-This timing ensures managers are informed at the start of the week, giving ample time for decision-making.
+Set up a scheduled task or job in your middleware to run on a periodic basis.
+You could choose to run it every day, every week, every month, etc. What you decide here will play into Step 2.

-**Step 2: Define Date Ranges for Notification** Calculate the dates for 90, 60, and 30 days ahead of the current date, accounting for a ±4 day margin.
-These date ranges will be used in the Active Directory query to identify expiring contracts.
+**Step 2: Define Date Ranges for Notification**
+You want to pick the right date range to ensure that your managers get notified about contractors that are about to expire.
+This could be notifying them when the contract expires in 30, 60, or 90 days.
+It could be weekly notifications for managers for any contracts expiring in 60 days.
+This part is up to you, but it should match your scheduling from Step 1.

+Either way, you'll need some date ranges to filter based on.
+You'll pass those date ranges into an Active Directory query to identify expiring contracts.

 **Step 3: Active Directory Query**
 Execute an LDAP query to fetch user accounts with expiration dates within your calculated ranges.
 Your query might look similar to this: